AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 Why Should You Consider Us?
 =============================

-Customers find the most compelling value of our product is ease of use, both at configuration time and operation time.
-Ease of use is easier said than done in networking as it is by nature complex, how can one achieve that?
+Customers find the most compelling value of our product is simplicity, both at configuration time and operation time.
+Simplicity is easier said than done in networking as it is by nature complex, how can one achieve that?
 Here is how we do it:

-- **Abstraction**  Abstraction is key to achieve ease of use at configuration time.
+- **Abstraction**  Abstraction is key to achieve simplicity at configuration time.
 Abstraction is about hiding layers and layers of complex network protocols, it is also about use-case-driven at presentation layer by combining multiple networking components and features.
 APIs and Terraform templates also benefit from this abstraction as fewer of them need to be managed.

-- **External Integration** We integrated and developed applications for all popular logging services to forward events, alerts and a turn key dashboard to achieve ease of use at operation time.
+- **External Integration** We integrated and developed applications for all popular logging services to forward events, alerts and a turn key dashboard to achieve simplicity at operation time.

 - **Centrally Managed** A single pane of glass to manage all your cloud network scattered in different regions and clouds.